Net Zero Transport

 We are supporting Transport Scotland on a small number of fleet pathfinder studies that seek to explore new ways to enable the transition of the public sector fleet to zero-emission vehicles.
 We are also exploring how the synergies between public and fleet charging could improve utilisation and hence commercial viability.

-The team is also working with Transport Scotland to support the delivery of the Zero Emission Bus challenge fund (ScotZEB), which enters Phase 2 in 2023.
+The team is also working with Transport Scotland to support the delivery of the Zero Emission Bus challenge fund (ScotZEB).

 We are supporting Transport Scotland in the management and delivery of the Electric Vehicle Infrastructure Fund (EVIF).
 In addition, we are providing targeted support to local authorities to identify their future investment needs and new approaches to expanding Scotland’s public charging network at a scale and pace which can mobilise private sector capital.

-As part of our support to local authorities in the development of their EV charging infrastructure plans, we, together with Burness Paull LLP have prepared documents (listed below) to assist in this process.
+As part of our support to local authorities, we, together with Burness Paull LLP have prepared template legal documents to assist in the procurement of service/concession type EV infrastructure initiatives.
+Current versions are below:

 - Draft Inter-Authority Agreement Template